xtuml/mc/doc/notes/51_fx_int.md

                               to the appropriate existing mark files.
                               xtumlmc_build greps all *.mark files.
-So, we can add fxdatatype.mark and fxcolor.mark to the /gen folder. q.names.arc                * new functions that could be moved to a non-mcmc file q.parameters.arc           * added a parameter to an invocation q.parm.sort.arc          ?+* I cannot tell what is happening here.
+So, we can add fxdatatype.mark and fxcolor.mark to the /gen folder. q.names.arc              .+* new functions that could be moved to a non-mcmc file Remove incomplete/unused function GetUnrelateMethodName with bug.
+                              Move GetObjectClassName to q.class.link.arc.
+                              This file now matches master.
+ q.parameters.arc           * added a parameter to an invocation q.parm.sort.arc          ?+* I cannot tell what is happening here.
 Remove use of frag_ref.
                               Fix bug in CreateFirstLinkParameterValue.  ".if" has no ".end if".